GaryHostt/BigQueryIntegration/README.md

 gcloud auth application-default print-access-token
 ```

 Save this token for later, or you can always come back and get it again with the same method.
-[Source.](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/print-access-token)
+[Source1.](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/print-access-token) [Authentication Improvements.](https://stackoverflow.com/questions/47059976/get-service-account-auth-token-without-gcloud)

 ## 2. Test data loading in Postman